 The balanced output is powerful for the size and the AKM implementation has strengthened the transient performance, delivering stronger resolution and more delicate details in the upper register.

-It is also carrying some good warmth into the cleaner amping stage to color the output slightly sweetened.
+It also carries some good warmth into the cleaner amping stage to color the output slightly sweetened.
 When using just the pre-amp function without passing the signal through the DAC chips, the K7 sounds a tad bit cooler.

 With different inputs, there is an audible degree of difference in colorings.
 The coaxial input sounds warmer and the USB input seems slightly fuller in the mids, while the optical input feels cooler and slightly shyer in the lower register.